dgcamacho/so2021-tutorial/exercise2/sheet2.md

 - To represent the matrix and vectors, either use a static (multi-dimensional) array or any of the other data-structures discussed in the lecture or tutorial.
 - Depending on the data-structure, you might need to pass additional information (like the size) to the functions.
+- Remember: You cannot return directly raw arrays.
+Maybe you need to provide an output-parameter instead.

 ### Submission
 This exercise can be submitted for review.
 Please follow the general instructions given in the [README.md](/README.md)